bhauth/shelfsort/README.md

 5. Once all data has been merged, the blocks are sorted according to their location indices.

+#### How fast is Shelfsort?
+For large arrays, compared to std::stable_sort with unlimited memory, this implementation takes:
+- ~1.1x the time for random inputs
+- ~0.1x the time for sorted inputs

+[Here are some times](times.md) I got from running the included code.

+#### Why name it "Shelfsort"?
+The block locations are fixed while elements move between them, like books being moved between shelves.
+Also, "block sort" was taken.

 #### Why a new sorting algorithm?
 Most sorting algorithms are either unstable, slow, or require O(N) memory.
 There are merge sorts using binary search to partition blocks to reduce memory consumption, such as [blitsort](https://github.com/scandum/blitsort/), but this is a different approach that doesn't use binary search.